To read more about “What’s Next” in civil infrastructure, download our insight paper.

 Going forward, there will be an appetite among certain segments of the workforce for continued remote working and living.
 Investments geared at accelerating the roll-out of both full-fibre and 5G communications infrastructure will be fundamental to this.
 The benefits of active travel were laid bare during the lockdown and hence respondents to the call for evidence identified the need to improve infrastructure provision for cycling, walking and running.

 To be able to continue work, the civil infrastructure industry had to accelerate their use of digital tools in both construction and operational phases of projects.
 This was largely to continue operating but also because reality capture, with the data hosted in the right digital platform, was going to help them to visualise their site, while also allowing them to make decisions on next steps both now and into the future - all remotely when teams couldn’t be physically present to capture data, as well as monitor and measure progress.
 Deployment of digital tools, such as work management software, communication applications, consultation tools, and data capture technology, were all put into place to meet needs.

-Data captured and visualised by Sensat for Network Rail and WSP
+Data captured and visualised by Sensat

 The role of infrastructure as part of the recovery